A mail-art initiative

 Subscribe to Queer Correspondence

 Queer Correspondence was launched with a free monthly distribution of 500 copies, with most editions being posted within the UK to sign-up subscribers and to households in the immediate locality of Cell Project Space, in the borough of Tower Hamlets, London.
-A number of editions are also being distributed to sign-up subscribers from the EU and worldwide*, based on the registered interest, demand and available funding.
+Hundreds of editions are also being distributed to sign-up subscribers from the EU and worldwide.
 All subscriptions have been prioritised on a first-come-first-served basis.